How to Deal with a Spouse Who Can’t Handle Conflict

 Does this describe anyone you know?
 Avoids conflict at all costs.
 Hates when someone is mad at them.
 Shuts down when emotions get intense.
 I’m sorry, I didn’t mean to describe your spouse.
 I was describing myself.
-Though I justify the behavior sometimes, I know it’s not healthy.
+I’m the spouse who can’t handle conflict at times.
+Though I sometimes justify the behavior, I know it’s not healthy.
 I know it affects my marriage in so many negative ways.

 Since your spouse and I have a lot in common, let me give you some tips on how to deal with a spouse who can’t handle conflict.